recolic/microsoft-intune-archlinux/README.md

 Same as previous issue.

+- We're still checking if you can access company resources.

+Just wait for a few seconds and click "Refresh".

 - intune-portal white screen. journalctl shows: Unable to save to Keyring.
 Likely because there is no default keyring set on the machine.

 Install seahorse, create a "password keyring".
 You MUST set a password (because of a known bug mentioned above) and then set it as default.